newaz-aa/Taxi_dispatch_system_using_data_mining/README.md

 ## Challenges

 * The main challenge is dealing with Big Data.
-The original taxicab dataset is huge with millions of taxi trip records.
+The original taxicab dataset is huge with millions of taxi trip records (over 3 million records per year).
 Moreover, the data is updated regularly on a monthly basis.
 The data for an entire year was used to train the ML model.
 The testing (prediction) was performed on the next year's same-month data.
 * The data required quite a lot of preprocessing.
 Real-world datasets are quite messy and need processing to be able to be used for model training.